-Symbol BIND8 Symbol Description Requestv4 RQ IPv4 requests received.
-Note: this also counts non 1 ~ query requests.
+Symbol BIND8 Symbol Description

+Requestv4 RQ IPv4 requests received.
+Note: this also counts non

+query requests.

 Requestv6 RQ IPv6 requests received.
-Note: this also counts non 1 ~ query requests.
+Note: this also counts non

+query requests.

 ReqEdns0 Requests with EDNS(0) received.

 ReqBadEDNSVer Requests with unsupported EDNS version received.

 ReqTSIG Requests with TSIG received.

 ReqSIG0 Requests with SIG(0) received.

 ReqBadSIG Requests with invalid (TSIG or SIG(0)) signature.

 ReqTCP RTCP TCP requests received.

 AuthQryRej RUQ Authoritative (non recursive) queries rejected.

 RecQryRej RURQ Recursive queries rejected.

 XfrRej RUXFR Zone transfer requests rejected.

 UpdateRej RUUpd Dynamic update requests rejected.

 Response SAns Responses sent.

 RespTruncated Truncated responses sent.

 RespEDNS0 Responses with EDNS(0) sent.

 RespTSIG Responses with TSIG sent.

 RespSIG0 Responses with SIG(0) sent.

-QrySuccess Queries resulted in a successful answer.
+OrySugges Quaries resulted in a successful answer.
+This means QrySuccess Queries resulted in a successful answer.
 This means the query which returns a NOERROR response with at least one answer RR.
 This corresponds to the success counter of previous versions of BIND 9.
 QryAuthAns Queries resulted in authoritative answer.
 QryNoauthAns SNaAns Queries resulted in non authoritative answer.
 QryReferral Queries resulted in referral answer.
-This corresponds to the referral counter of previous versions of BIND 9.
+This corresponds ~ 7 to the referral counter of previous versions of BIND 9.
 QryNxrrset Queries resulted in NOERROR responses with no data.
-This corresponds to the nxrrset counter of previous ver- OCEDY/EAT CF. 11 sions of BIND 9.
-QrySERVFAIL SFail SEE Queries resulted in SERVFAIL.
-QryFORMERR QryNXDOMAIN SFErr Queries resulted in NYDOMAIN.
-This corresponds to QIYINADOMAIN SNXD Queries resulted in NXDOMAIN.
-This corresponds to OrapRogursion PEwdO the nxdomain counter of previous versions of BIND 9.
+This corresponds to the nxrrset counter of previous ver- sions of BIND 9.
+QrySERVFAIL SFail Queries resulted in SERVFAIL.
+QryFORMERR SFErr Queries resulted in FORMERR.
+QryNXDOMAIN SNXD Queries resulted in NXDOMAIN.
+This corresponds to the nxdomain counter of previous versions of BIND 9.
 QryRecursion RFwdQ Queries which caused the server to perform recursion in order to find the final answer.
-This corresponds to in order to find the final answer.
-This corresponds to the recursion counter of previous versions of BIND 9.
-QryDuplicate RDupQ Queries which the server attempted to recurse but dis- QiyDupiicate KDupQ covered an existing query with the same IP address, port, query ID, name, type and class already being pro- cessed.
+This corresponds to QryDuplicate RDupQ the recursion counter of previous versions of BIND 9.
+QiyDupiicate KDupQ Queries which the server attempted to recurse but discovered an existing query with the same IP address, port, query ID, name, type and class already being pro- cessed.
 This corresponds to the duplicate counter of previous versions of BIND 9.
-1 provided relations of bill to 7.

-QryFailure Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
-This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the description about clients-per-query.)
-This corresponds to the dropped counter of previous versions of BIND 9.
-Other query failures.
+QryDropped Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
+This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the descrip- tion about clients-per-query .)
+This corresponds to the O-E-il dropped counter of previous versions of BIND 9.
+QryFailure Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
-Note: this counter is provided mainly for backward compatibility with the previous versions.
-Normally a more fine-grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in practice.
+Note: this counter is provided mainly for backward compatibil- ity with the previous versions.
+Normally a more fine- grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in prac- tice.
 XfrReqDone Requested zone transfers completed.
 UpdateReqFwd Update requests forwarded.
 UpdateRespFwd Update responses forwarded.
 UpdateFwdFail Dynamic update forward failed.
 UpdateDone Dynamic updates completed.
 UpdateFail Dynamic updates failed.

-UpdateBadPrereq Dynamic updates rejected due to prerequisite failure.
+UpdateBadPrereq RPZRewrites Dynamic updates rejected due to prerequisite failure.
+Krzkewnites Response policy zone rewrites.